Morningside Heights: Politics

+Politically, Morningside Heights is in New York's 13th congressional district for the U.S. House of Representatives, represented by Democrat Adriano Espaillat since 2017.
+On the state level, it is in the New York State Senate's 30th district, represented by Democrat Cordell Cleare, and the New York State Assembly's 69th district represented by Democrat Micah Lasher.
+On the city level, it is in the New York City Council's 7th district, represented by Democrat Shaun Abreu.

 Post offices and ZIP Codes

 Morningside Heights is located in two primary ZIP Codes.
-The area south of 116th Street is part of 10025 and the area north of 116th Street is part of 10027.
-The United States Postal Service operates two post offices near Morningside Heights: the Columbia University Station at 534 West 112th Street and the Manhattanville Station and Morningside Annex at 365 West 125th Street.
+The area south of 116th Street is part of 10025, and the area north of 116th Street is part of 10027.
+The United States Postal Service operates two post offices near Morningside Heights: the Columbia University Station at 534 West 112th Street, and the Manhattanville Station and Morningside Annex at 365 West 125th Street.